PhD Students

 JIAXUAN DU

-Jiaxuan’s research focuses on understanding the role of mindfulness in close relationships.
-She is especially interested in integrating intensive longitudinal sampling and dyadic perspectives to investigate how mindfulness affects relationship and sexual experiences.
+Jiaxuan’s research focuses on understanding the role of mindfulness in sexual experiences in romantic relationships.
+She is especially interested in integrating longitudinal and dyadic methods to investigate how mindfulness affects sexual rejection strategies and relationship outcomes over time.

 TARANAH GAZDERTaranah is the project manager for the Diverse Romantic Relationships and Well-Being II (DRRAW II) study.
 Her research interests include mindfulness, self-compassion, and attachment.